A3-M1/taquin/README.md

  - Where come from the pic : randomly from a website, from your gallery or from your camera
  - Display the number on the squares or not

-If you click on the reload button &#128260; on the center bottom of the taquin, you can reload the taquin game.
+If you click on the reload button &#128260; on the center bottom of the taquin, you can reload the taquin game to the final position (you can click on one of the square or slide with your fingerto start the game).

 If you click on the go back button ↩ [](#) on the left bottom of the taquin, you can come back from a move you did and the counter, on the top of the taquin, will substract the number from one occurency.